AdobeDocs/campaign.en/help/v8/audiences/create-filters.md

 Once added, quick filter fields are displayed above the data list, one after the other.
 They can be deleted independently of each other.

+Quick filters are specific to each operator and are re-initialized each time the operator clears the cache of their client console.

+If you need to reuse a filter, create an **advanced filter** and save it.
+[Learn more](#advanced-filters).

 To create a **quick filter**, follow the steps:

 1. Right-click the field you want to filter and select **[!UICONTROL Filter on this field]**.